 We argue that the gunpowder revolution in medieval Europe encouraged the amalgamation of smaller polities into larger centralized states.
-The shock to military technology made existing fortifications obsolete and dramatically raised the cost of defensive investments.
+The advance in military technology made existing fortifications obsolete and substantially raised the cost of defensive investments.
 Small polities lacked the fiscal capacity to make these investments, so they had either to ally or merge with others.
 Alliances created prospects of free-riding by interior cities on border cities.
-In contrast, unitary centralized states benefited from geographic and fiscal economies of scale, facilitating defensive investments at the border that protected the interior while limiting free-riding and resource misallocation.
-Using a new dataset on fortifications in over 6,000 European cities, we find that states made defensive investments in areas of territorial contestation, closer to borders, and farther from raw building materials.
-These findings are consistent with the theory that large centralized states arose in part as a consequence of changes in military technology.
+In contrast, centralized, territorial states benefited from geographic and fiscal economies of scale, facilitating defensive investments at the border that protected the interior while limiting free-riding and resource misallocation.
+Using a new dataset on fortifications in 6,000 European cities, we find that states made defensive investments in areas of territorial contestation, closer to borders, and farther from raw building materials.
+These findings are consistent with our theory that large centralized states arose in part as a consequence of changes in military technology.

-Mangini and Petroff are grateful to Scott Abramson, Stephen Chaudoin, James Fenske, Jeffry Frieden, Kosuke Imai, Torben Iversen, Bora Jeong, Kyu Young Lee, Anne E. C. McCants, Massimiliano Gaetano Onorato, Christina Davis, Claudia Rei, Hans-Joachim Voth, the Imai Research Group at Harvard University, and participants at the University of Warwick CAGE Summer School, Young Scholars Initiative-EHES Economic History Graduate Webinar, Harvard Economic History Workshop, Harvard Political Economy Workshop, 2022 meeting of the Midwest Political Science Association, and the Faculty Discussion Group on Political Economy at the Weatherhead Center for valuable feedback; to Scott Walker of the Harvard Map Collection for GIS assistance; and to Benjamin A. Sunderland for his expertise on early modern foundry technology.
+Mangini and Petroff are grateful to Scott Abramson, Stephen Chaudoin, Christina Davis, James Fenske, Jeffry Frieden, Claudia Goldin, Kosuke Imai, Torben Iversen, Bora Jeong, Kyu Young Lee, Anne E. C. McCants, Mike Olson, Massimiliano Gaetano Onorato, Tine Paulsen, Claudia Rei, Michel Robe, Hans-Joachim Voth, the Imai Research Group at Harvard University, and participants at the University of Warwick CAGE Summer School, Young Scholars Initiative-EHES Economic History Graduate Webinar, Harvard Economic History Workshop, Harvard Political Economy Workshop, 2022 meeting of the Midwest Political Science Association, Faculty Discussion Group on Political Economy at the Weatherhead Center, and 2022 meeting of the Society of Political Methodology for valuable feedback; to Scott Walker of the Harvard Map Collection for GIS assistance; and to Benjamin A. Sunderland for his expertise on early modern foundry technology.
 Any remaining errors are our own.